RobinMeneust/work-experience-classification/README.md

 1. Run `jupyter notebook` at the root of this project
 2. Go to the window that has been opened or open your web browser and go to http://localhost:8888 (or the URL that is given in the terminal)
 3. Open on this web page the folder notebooks/ and open the notebook that you want to read

+Open few_shot_benchmark.ipynb if you want to generate test results for SetFit and the ProtoNet

 ## Notes